-We propose the Particle Swarm Optimization (PSO) as an alternative method for locating periodic orbits in a three-dimensional (3D) model of barred galaxies.
-We develop an appropriate scheme that transforms the problem of finding periodic orbits into the problem of detecting global minimizers of a function, which is defined on the Poincaré Surface of Section (PSS) of the Hamiltonian system.
+Particle swarm optimization: an efficient method for tracing periodic orbits in three-dimensional galactic potentials Ch.
+Skokos,^{1,2★} K. E. Parsopoulos,3 P. A. Patsis1 and M. N. Vrahatis3 Accepted 2005 January 28.
+Received 2004 December 22; in original form 2004 July 30 ABSTRACT We propose particle swarm optimization (PSO) as an alternative method for locating periodic orbits in a three-dimensional (3D) model of barred galaxies.
+We develop an appropriate scheme that transforms the problem of finding periodic orbits into the problem of detecting global minimizers of a function, which is defined on the Poincaré surface section of the Hamiltonian system.
 By combining the PSO method with deflection techniques, we succeeded in tracing systematically several periodic orbits of the system.
 The method succeeded in tracing the initial conditions of periodic orbits in cases where Newton iterative techniques had difficulties.
-In particular, we found families of 2D and 3D periodic orbits associated with the inner 8:1 to 12:1 resonances, between the radial 4:1 and corotation resonances of our 3D Ferrers bar model.
-The main advantages of the proposed algorithm is its simplicity, its ability to work using function values solely, as well as its ability to locate many periodic orbits per run at a given Jacobian constant.
+In particular, we found families of two- and three-dimensional periodic orbits associated with the inner 8:1 to 12:1 resonances, between the radial 4:1 and corotation resonances of our 3D Ferrers bar model.
+The main advantages of the proposed algorithm are its simplicity, its ability to work using function values solely, and its ability to locate many periodic orbits per run at a given Jacobian constant.
 Key words: methods: numerical - galaxies: kinematics and dynamics - galaxies: structure.